Cele3x/game-engineering/submission/README.md

 - [build](https://github.com/Cele3x/game-engineering/tree/master/submission/build)
 - [docs](https://github.com/Cele3x/game-engineering/tree/master/submission/docs)

+Each subfolder and contents will be described in the following, starting with Build:

 ## Build
 This folder contains the built and executable game "Angry Stingers" that was developed for aforementioned course.